-The student must pass all courses within the curriculum with a minimum grade of "C".
-All Radiography Program courses are based on a 7-point scale (C=80).
+All students must pass all courses within the curriculum with a minimum grade of "C".
+All Radiologic Technology Program courses are based on a 10-points scale.
+Upon successful completion of the program students will receive an Associate in Applied Science degree in Radiologic Technology from the College.